The Last Campaign

 Author's Notes –

-First, I truly appreciate you taking the time to read my story.
+Thank's for taking the time to read my story, truly.
 I based The Last Campaign on the comic book Cap, not the movie Cap, and there are a few differences between the two.
-My main goal was to be true to the SPIRIT of Captain America, but (like all writers) I have my own view of exactly what that is.
+My goal was to be true to the SPIRIT of Captain America, but (like all writers) I have my own view of exactly what that is.
 Here is my take on Cap:

 - Steve Rogers was never a 90-pound weakling.
 My Steve was weak, yes, because he was afflicted with Polio, but he was no easy mark for the neighborhood bullies.
-The whole 'wimp-to-hero' thing is boring and not at all realistic for Cap.
-My take is that Steve was a champion before he took the Super Soldier Serum, blessed with a sharp mind, a drive to excel, and a strong moral center.
-His INNER strength is what made him a hero, and the 'sad sack' who got beat up every day is simply a worn out cliché.
+The whole 'wimp-to-hero' thing is a tired cliche.
+Steve was a champion before he took the Super Soldier Serum, blessed with a sharp mind, a drive to excel, and a strong moral center.
 I give Steve the dignity of being a real human being - he had girlfriends, he was NOT a virgin, and he was nobody's punching bag.
 There is no 'golly gee!' boy scout here, thank you very much.
 That's just how I see him.

 - Peggy Carter was not the love of Steve's life.
-'Sacrilege!'
-I can hear the fans of the movie shout…but the truth is that in the comic, Peggy was never a strong love interest.
-She was a paper-thin character, similar to Vicki Vale in Batman – a generic girlfriend with no real personality.
+'Sacrilege!' fans of the movie shout…but the truth is, the comic book Peggy was forgettable.
+Like Vicki Vale in Batman, she was a generic girlfriend with no personality.
 Lois Lane was a real character; Peggy was not.
-Apparently, the writers of the movie agreed, because instead of the America Peggy of the comic books, they made their Peggy British.
+Apparently, the writers of the movie agreed, because instead of the America Peggy of the comics, their Peggy is British.
 I think they did this to maker her more like the character of Jacqueline Falsworth.
 For me, Jacqueline IS Steve's true love.
-In the comics, Cap led a superhero team called the Invaders (sort of the WW II version of the Avengers), and Jackie was the hero called Spitfire.
+In the comics, Cap led a superhero team called the Invaders (the WW II version of the Avengers), and Jackie was the hero called Spitfire.
 I always felt that Cap and Spitfire should have been a couple.
 Well, now they are.
-Frank Miller did the same thing with when he took over writing Daredevil back in the 80s.
-The first thing he did was ditch Daredevil's longtime 'girlfriend' Karen Page – who never had any spark to her.
-Fans never believed in the relationship.
-Instead, Miller introduced Electra, the REAL love of Matt Murdock/Daredevil's life.
-As a character, Electra was infinitely better for Matt.
+Frank Miller did the same thing when he wrote Daredevil back in the 80s.
+The first thing he did was ditch Daredevil's longtime girlfriend Karen Page, and introduced Electra, the REAL love of Matt Murdock/Daredevil's life.
 I think Jackie is the same for Steve.
-Again, the filmmakers thought the same, because they patterned Peggy on Jackie; tough, strong willed, sexy - everything Peggy wasn't.
-So give Jackie a chance; I think that you'll love her.
+Jackie is tough, strong willed, and sexy.
+If you liked Peggy, give Jackie a chance; I think you'll love her.

-- In my story, the Red Skull has supernatural power, and vast strength.
+- The Red Skull has supernatural power, and vast strength.
 For fifty years, Marvel didn't really know how to handle the Skull.
-Johann Schmidt was just a guy in a mask - a very nasty guy, to be sure, a Nazi who did his best to kill Cap and destroy America - but still just a guy, with no super strength.
-Usually, one punch from Cap was all it took, and the fight was over.
-Marvel eventually figured out that this kind of sucked, and they came up with the idea of Schmidt also having taken the Super Soldier Serum (actually, Marvel borrowed this idea from the 1990 Cap film- which if you haven't seen it yet, is truly awful).
-The idea of both Cap and the Skull having taken the serum is a damned good one, finally allowing these two archenemies to engage in serious combat.
+Johann Schmidt was just a guy in a mask - a very nasty guy, a Nazi who did his best to kill Cap and destroy America - but still just a guy, with no super strength.
+One punch from Cap was all it took, and the fight was over.
+Marvel eventually figured out that this kind of sucked, so they came up with the idea of Schmidt also having taken the Super Soldier Serum (actually, they borrowed this idea from the 1990 Cap film- which if you haven't seen it, is pretty awful).
+This finally allowed these two archenemies to engage in serious combat.
 Still, I never loved the idea.
 To me, the Skull has to be something more that just a good villain…he has to be the ULTIMATE villain.
-So I arraigned for Schmidt to come across an ancient occult talisman, the kind of thing which Hitler, in real life, had agents searching for (this is where they got the idea for Raiders of the Lost Ark).
-When Johann unearths this item, it transforms him from an evil man into EVIL INCARNATE.
-He is one dangerous, terrifying villain…and it takes all that Cap can muster to even survive him, let alone defeat him.
-Now that's what I call a bad guy!
+I arraigned for Schmidt to come across an ancient occult talisman, the kind of thing which Hitler was obsessed with finding (as seen in the movie).
+In my story, Schmidt transforms from an evil man into EVIL INCARNATE…and it takes all that Cap can muster to survive him, let alone defeat him.
+That's what I call a super villain!

 I hope this has whetted your appetite to read on.
 You will meet almost all of the Marvel Universe here; however, The Last Campaign is Cap's story.
 I try to portray him in a fresh, realistic manner…but at the core, he is still Captain America, the greatest hero of the Marvel Universe.
 I hope you enjoy.